MicrosoftDocs/mesh-docs/mesh/Create/Design & Develop/Script your scene logic/visual-scripting.md

 **Limitations**

 - Only a subset of Unity functionality is exposed to visual scripts.
-See the [allowlist documentation](allowlist-files/allowlist.md) for details.
 - Variables and properties with non-simple types (including object references) aren't automatically shared.
 See [Sharing and networking](#sharing-and-networking) below to learn more about this.

 ## Development workflow